An Amazon Echo surrounded by Halloween decorations

 iHome Halloween

-Laura Laws walked through her Halloween smart home, where she automated her lights using just an iHome smart plug and the Wink app.
+Laura Laws walked through her Halloween smart home, where she automated her lights using an iHome smart plug and the Wink app.
 Glowing orange and red lights create a scary image on her ceiling and walls — and she can also turn lights on and off.
-Many of these automations are as simple as downloading an app, and linking devices to them, which can take just minutes.
+Many of these automations are as simple as downloading an app and linking devices to it, which can take just minutes.
 A smart plug can also turn non-smart devices into connected ones, allowing you to control them through a smartphone or tablet.
+(Here is a link to our best smart plugs and switches to help you find other smart plugs that fit your budget.)

 Caught on Arlo: Spooky Halloween Decorationswww.youtube.com

 Arlo stitched together a few videos captured through the Arlo security camera of people getting scared by Halloween decorations.
-You can also put a Ring video doorbell or a Nest security camera to good use on Halloween — plus for Halloween, Ring and Nest have special holiday sounds available to download.
+You can also put a Ring video doorbell or a Nest security camera to good use on Halloween — plus, Ring and Nest have special holiday sounds available to download for Halloween.

-With Ring, when trick-or-treaters press the doorbell, you can take a look at them and even speak through the device — giving them a little scare before you appease them with candy.
-A Nest security camera too can be used to keep an eye on Halloween decorations to make sure they stay where you've left them, and a sneaky goblin doesn't wander off with anything before All Hallows Eve.
+With Ring, when trick-or-treaters press the doorbell, you can look at them and even speak through the device — giving them a little scare before you appease them with candy.
+A Nest security camera can also be used to keep an eye on Halloween decorations to ensure they stay where you've left them, and a sneaky goblin doesn't wander off with anything before All Hallows Eve.

 Like GearBrain on Facebook